PankajGhodla/BMX-Club-website/README.md

-<p>Note: This website doesn't scale very well, so it maybe look quite bizare in small screen devices.</p>
+<p>Note: This website doesn't scale very well, so it maybe look quite bizarre in small screen devices.</p>